coldclimate/omnomfrickinnom/content/blog/2020-10-18-lockdown-mega-post.markdown

 tags: ["homebrew", "homesteading","foraging", "2020", "mexican"]
 ---

 This morning I noticed that since I started posting more to Instagram I've basically stopped updating here, which is bad badness.
-Where youpost matters, because ultimatey you're putting all your effort into growing their platform, and they own you and your audience, so tihs moring I downloaded most of my content from there and rolled the last few months worth into this post.
+Where you post matters, because ultimately you're putting all your effort into growing their platform, and they own you and your audience, so this morning I downloaded most of my content from there and rolled the last few months worth into this post.

 ## Foraging